How cloud-native speeds up releases, scales and cuts costs

 8. Government digital services and public service centers

-9. Public services depend on stable operation, scalability and personal data security.
-Cloud-native helps evolve platforms fast without cutting off access for citizens.
-Cloud-native is a modern approach that helps ship releases faster, save resources and scale reliably.
+9. For public services, stable operation, scalability, and the security of personal data are essential.
+Cloud-native helps platforms grow quickly without interrupting access for citizens.
+Cloud-native is a modern approach that helps deliver releases faster, save resources, and scale sustainably.

 10. Its mature ecosystem and proven effectiveness (Kubernetes in production is widely used, and containers are used by 61% of professionals) make it a relevant choice for businesses seeking efficiency and flexibility.